tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+25+15

+More mucking about with Makefiles

+Removed AttachOperationFunctionInfo and enable_dprobes from attachListener, failed to compile.

 25+14

 The Makefiles around threading libraries were reworked.
 While tidying